markushlang/hugo.markuslang.me/content/blog/visual_history_patent_protection.markdown

 2) compulsory licensing requirements
 3) straightout revocation

-{{% figure src="https://raw.githubusercontent.com/markushlang/patent_rights_index/main/loss_of_rights.png" alt="loss_of_rights" caption="" %}}
+{{% figure src="https://raw.githubusercontent.com/markushlang/patent_rights_index/main/loss_of_rights.png" alt="loss_of_rights" caption="Patent Rights Index (Category: Loss of Rights), 1960-2015" %}}

 ### Patent Term

-To determine whether the patent term in a country is long or short, the index compares available years to the „appropriate maximal term of protection“.

-If a country allows 15 years of protection, but could have allowed 20, it receives a score of 0.75  (15/20).
+To determine whether the patent term in a given country is long or short, the index compares available years to the "appropriate maximal term of protection".
+If a country allows 15 years of protection, but could have allowed 20, it receives a score of 0.75  (15 years/20 years).

-{{% figure src="https://raw.githubusercontent.com/markushlang/patent_rights_index/main/duration.png" alt="duration" caption="" %}}
+{{% figure src="https://raw.githubusercontent.com/markushlang/patent_rights_index/main/duration.png" alt="duration" caption="Patent Rights Index (Category: Duration), 1960-2015" %}}

 ### Enforcement